OHDSI/TheBookOfOhdsi/DataQuality.Rmd

 |              | Atemporal                 | Use of a medication (by age group) for a specific disease agrees with the age pattern for that disease.            |
 |              | Temporal                  | Temporal pattern of an outbreak of a disease (e.g., Zika) agrees with external source pattern.                     |

 Kahn introduces the term *data quality check* (sometimes refered to as data quality rule) that tests whether data conform to a given requirement (e.g., implausible age of 141 of a patient (due to incorrect birth year or missing death event)).
 In support of checks, he also defines *data quality measure* (sometimes refered to as pre-computed analysis) as data analysis that  supports evaluation of a check.
-For example, distribution of days of supply by drug concept.
+For example, distribution of days of supply by drug concept. \index{data quality!data quality check}

 Two types of DQ checks can be distinguished[@weiskopf_methods_2013]